Chapter One

 As she scrunched her feet into her running shoes, she grabbed her backpack and keys off the side table and ran out the door, thumbing the fob to unlock her SUV.

-Her skin prickled with goosebumps, a shiver wracking her body from fear and the cold fog from the ocean enveloping her.
+Her skin prickled with goosebumps, a shiver wracking her body as fear filled her and cold fog from the ocean enveloped her.
 She wrenched open the door, slid inside and pressed the button to start her Outback Wilderness.
-Tires squealed as she backed out of her driveway, chirping again as she cranked the wheel before shooting down the street, thankful no traffic was about this early in the morning.

 White-knuckling the steering wheel, she pressed harder on the gas pedal, causing the sporty Outback to practically leap forward as she hit seventy-five on the frontage road that bypassed downtown, fervently hoping she arrived in time to prevent disaster.